Choosing the Perfect Forklift Type for Your Operations

 Best for: Light loads, retail stockrooms, and compact warehouses.

-These lift operators to grab items directly from shelves.
+These lift operators grab items directly from shelves.

 Best for: E-commerce and distribution centers where individual items (not full pallets) are picked regularly.